ecmwf/metview-docs/docs/confluence/case_study_ensemble_forecast.rst

 By default, if no title definition is specified, Metview adds a title line for each field in the plot.
 Since we are about to plot 50 fields into the same map this would result in 50 titles in the plot!
-To avoid having too many titles we use a custom `Text Plotting <https://confluence.ecmwf.int/display/METV/Text+Plotting>`_ icon:
+To avoid having too many titles we use a custom :ref:`Text Plotting <mtext_icon>` icon:

 .. code-block:: python